abonilla1/playBlackJack/README.md

 ## This is the second WireFrame mock up for game design
 ![playBlackJack- Window](https://user-images.githubusercontent.com/73343168/99894690-e751d000-2c4b-11eb-863e-a9f87cdf2948.png)

+This layout allowed for cleaner design and easier and broader implementation of user actions.
+The majority of content was created using Javascript technologies with heavy use of EventListeners and Functions.
+Game logic was primarily rendered using multiple helper functions to handle updating point and cash amounts as well as the all important comparisions for winning and losing.

+### Future upgrades/IceBox

 The game was originally intended to include functionality for splitting a hand and insurance betting.
 These will instead be added in future upgrades.
+Also expect an increase in conditional rendering for ease of game play.
+[x] Build BlackJack
+[] Add conditional rendering upgrades
+[] Add Insurance betting
+[] Add ability to split a hand
+[] Add ability to split multiple hands